 In Figure \ref{fig1}, we plot the stability diagram for bound states with total quasimomentum $K=k_1+k_2+k_3=0$.
 The solid blue line identifies the stability behavior of attractive trimers.
 To characterize different regimes of physical behavior, we compute the average size of the trimer $\langle M\rangle$, where $M=n_1+n_2$ is the distance between the two outer particles in a given configuration of the trimer.

 First consider the upper-left quadrant of the diagram ($V\leq0$, $U\geq -2t$).
-For $U=0$, a bound trimer (blue region of Figure \ref{fig1}) appears for $V\lessapprox-5.5t$ with particles tightly bound in the trimer state $\langle M \rangle \leq 3$ as expected of the short-range three-body attraction.
+For $U=0$, a bound trimer (blue upper-left region of Figure \ref{fig1}) appears for $V\lessapprox-5.5t$ with particles tightly bound in the trimer state $\langle M \rangle \leq 3$ as expected of the short-range three-body attraction.
 Increasingly attractive $U$ values lead to more tightly bound trimers and naturally lowers the $V$ needed for binding.

 Now consider the lower-right quadrant ($U\leq-2t$, $V\geq 0$).
-Surprisingly, for sufficiently attractive $U \leq -2t$, trimers are alway stable regardless of the magnitude of the repulsive $V$.
+Surprisingly, for sufficiently attractive $U \leq -2t$, trimers are always stable regardless of the magnitude of the repulsive $V$.
 This behavior persists for extremely large $V$ (not shown).
 The large $V$ effectively pushes the particles in the trimer apart as it becomes energetically costly to occupy three consecutive sites, but fails to completely break down the trimer.
 These exotic large trimers with $\langle M \rangle >3$ are bound by non-perturbative higher-order interactions.

 We now discuss the lower-left quadrant of Figure \ref{fig1}, ($U\leq-2t$, $V\leq 0$).
 As expected, these strongly attractive $U$ and $V$ bind a small trimer.
-Interestingly, however, a second bound state appears below the continuum, see also the inset of Figure \ref{fig1}.
+Interestingly, however, a second bound state appears below the continuum (red region of Figure \ref{fig1}), see also the inset.
 These feebly bound excited-state (ES) trimers are extended ($\langle M \rangle >3$) similar to the ground-state (GS) trimers at large repulsive $V$.

-The large trimer states extend beyond the scale of a single lattice spacing, demonstrating the possibility of an emergent long-wavelength continuum description and universal low-energy physics, see discussion below.
+\btext{The large trimer states extend beyond the lattice scale pointing to an emergent long-wavelength continuum description insensitive to microscopic details, discussed below. }

 We note in passing that, for $K = 0$, only small, and no large, repulsively bound trimers appear above the continuum (not shown).